How Long Is Rehab? 5 Factors That Determine Your Treatment Timeline

 This guide is here to help you understand what your options actually look like in practice.
 From round-the-clock care to flexible weekly therapy, different levels of care are appropriate for different situations.
 Knowing how they work can make it easier to take the next step, whatever that looks like for you.

-Infographic showing six treatment levels arranged around a compass: Medical Detox (24/7 medical care for withdrawal), Inpatient/Residential Treatment (live-in treatment with round-the-clock therapy), Partial Hospitalization Program (daytime outpatient care with high structure), Intensive Outpatient Program (part-time therapy balancing treatment with daily life), Outpatient Therapy (weekly one-on-one flexible support), and Virtual Care/Telehealth (online access to therapy and medication management).
+Infographic showing six treatment levels arranged around a compass: Medical Detox or 24/7 medical care for withdrawal, Inpatient/Residential Treatment or live-in treatment with round-the-clock therapy, Partial Hospitalization Program or daytime outpatient care with high structure, Intensive Outpatient Program or part-time therapy balancing treatment with daily life, Outpatient Therapy or weekly one-on-one flexible support, and Virtual Care or Telehealth or online access to therapy and medication management.

 Levels of Care Explained